Glimmers of a post-geometric perspective: Abstract

 \section{Abstract}

-Quantum gravitational effects could become important at low energy if the wavefunction of the metric field fails to be peaked around a classical configuration.
+Quantum gravitational effects can become important at low energy if the wavefunction of the metric field fails to be peaked around a classical configuration.
 We try to understand such deviations from classicality within canonical quantum gravity by introducing a ``fluid of observers" in the low energy theory and defining a distance operator ``at equal time" among them.
 We find that, even in the presence of relevant fluctuations in the metric field, a ``locally flat" limit is recovered in the neighbourhood of each observer.
-Deviations from classicality have no local consequences.
+Deviations from classicality have no particular consequence, locally.
 However, at larger separations the expectation value of the distance operator behaves differently than a standard Riemannian distance.
 In particular, it is non-additive and thus cannot be obtained by the integral of a differential line element.
 This emerging ``beyond Riemannian" geometry is a metric space similar to embedded Riemannian manifolds equipped with \emph{chord} distances that ``cut through" the ambient space.
 We study deviations from flat space by looking at triangles in the limit where their sizes go to zero.
 Beyond-Riemannian deviations with respect to flat space are of the same order as standard Riemannian ones, but qualitatively different.
-Some implications on the bulk picture of holographic theories and black hole evaporation are discussed.
+Possible connections with holography and with the black hole information paradox are briefly discussed.

 \